-Supermarket cereals are often marketed as and assumed to be a healthy option, however in most cases the cereal is packed with added sugar.
+Supermarket cereals are often marketed as a healthy option, however in most cases the cereal is packed with added sugar.
 Looking at one of the UK's most loved cereal brand's latest granola product, advertised as being straight from the farm and a healthy breakfast option, per 100g the cereal contains 28g of sugar.
 To put this into perspective, our homemade granola contains just 4g of sugar per 100g serving, the sugar coming only from raisins.

 Instead go for: Try making your own breakfast cereal, using sweet spices such as cinnamon and nutmeg for flavour.
 We like to pair our granola with rice milk, which is naturally sweet, and compliments the granola perfectly.

 At Detox Kitchen we completely avoid processed meats (think sausages, processed burgers and sandwich meats).
 This is because more often than not, poor quality meat is used, and added sugar and salt are mixed in.

 Instead go for: Opt for lean white meats (chicken and turkey) and fish.
 Most of our meat recipes use chicken or turkey breast, not only is breast meat robust enough to take on big, bold flavours, but it offers great versatility in cooking – from grilling to roasting, to pan-frying or stewing.
 It’s also important to be mindful of the animals you are eating, it is proven that the healthier the animal the healthier the meat.